czyys/dustforceguide/README.md

 If you ever find yourself in a situation where you can’t perform some simple technique for no apparent reason, it is most likely you either not being aware of something or just making a mistake.
 For example, I kept forgetting to hold ‘up’ to wall run.

+Even though this guide includes detailed explanations don't expect to be able to do most of the techniques immediately.
+It is going to require practice.

-Lastly, Dustforce doesn’t include any rng elements affecting gameplay, which is one of the reasons why getting better feels satisfying.
+But getting better will feel satisfying as Dustforce doesn’t include any rng elements affecting gameplay.

 \
 <a name="movement"/>